jetpackpony/ponypod/README.md

 ## API reference
 This app exposes a RESTful api to communicate with clients.
 The api format follows [JSON API](http://jsonapi.org/format/ "JSON API") specification.
 Here is a list of endpoints:
 ### Get All Podcasts (and Search)
 Returns a list of all the podcasts in no particular order.
-If `query` parameter is present, returns podcasts filtered by query on name and description.
+If `filter` parameter is present, returns podcasts filtered by this string on name and description.
 #### Request format
 `GET /podcasts`
 #### Query params
-* `query=[string]` - if present, podcast list will be filtered by this query
+* `filter=[string]` - if present, podcast list will be filtered by this string

 #### Success response
 ```json